jake-dhcs/sample-eks-with-argo/deployments/dev/README.md

 To clean up your environment, destroy the Terraform modules in reverse order.

-Destroy the Kubernetes Add-ons, EKS cluster with Node groups and VPC
+Destroy the Kubernetes Add-ons, EKS cluster with Node groups and VPC.

+Note, you may need to manually destroy any load balancers which were created to expose the argo application.

 ```sh
 terraform destroy -target="module.eks_blueprints_kubernetes_addons" -auto-approve